North Carolina – High School to College & Careers

 - Social Studies: Students take American History I and American History II.

 - Electives: Students take a four-unit sequence in Occupational Preparation.
-The state requires students to complete a career portfolio.
+The state requires students to complete IEP objectives and a career portfolio.

 - Career Technical Education: Four elective units

-North Carolina requires students enrolled in Math I, biology and English II to take end-of-course (EOC) exams in these subject areas.
-In many other content area courses, students take NC Final Exams.
-Students’ scores on these exams count for at least 20 percent of their final course grades, but passing them is not a graduation requirement.
+North Carolina requires students enrolled in Math I, Biology and English II to take end-of-course (EOC) exams in these subject areas.
+Students who receive a proficient score on an EOC may use the score as at least 20 percent of their final course grades, but passing them is not a graduation requirement.
+If students do not receive a proficient EOC grade, they must take the NC READY EOC assessment at the completion of the course.

 Accelerated Learning Options